djalbat/reaction-with-style/README.md

 ```

 In this case the `withStyle()` function will simply return the function that you pass to it.
-The only change it makes is to assign a `className` property to the function.
+The only change it makes is to assign a `className` property to it.
-This is the name of the CSS class it generates for the component.
+This is the name of the CSS class generated for the component.
-You must retrieve this and pass it as an argument to the topmost JSX element that the function returns.
+You must retrieve this property and pass it as an argument to the topmost JSX element that the function returns.

 ### Creating class components with styles